itsStxn/itsStxn/README.md

 <p>
   <img align="right" width="350" src="/assets/programmer.gif" alt="Coding gif" />
   - 🔭 Currently building a website for reading a friend's digital comics<br/>
-  - 🌱 I’m currently learning Azure<br/><br/>
   - 🎨 I love art, comics, and manga<br/>
-  - 🏀 I love basketball.
-Kobe and D. Rose are my favorite players<br/>
+  - 🏀 I love basketball, I am a huge NBA fan<br/>
   - 😜 Fun fact: The human brain has more neural connections than there are stars in the observable universe!
 Yes, you are amazing 🌌🧠<br/>
 </p>